 These zesty, sugared strips of orange have been a favourite household treat in lots of homes for generations.
-They make a particularly great festive sweet as the citrus aroma of orange is nicely Christmassy, and they’re also a lovely homemade gift idea that’s really easy to make but thoughtful, too.
+They’re also a lovely homemade gift idea that’s really easy to make but thoughtful, too.
 Though most candied orange peel recipes (including ours) suggest making strips of candied peel, you can also use diameter slices of orange – just be sure to let the syrup reduce more if you do this as the moisture in the flesh of the orange needs to be cooked off, or you’ll end up with soggy peel.

 We’ve used oranges in this recipe, but don’t be afraid to experiment with other citrus fruit: lemons, limes or even grapefruit all work well with the same recipe, and it’s a great way to make use of any leftover peel you have!
 If you’re using whole oranges, there’s no reason why you shouldn’t save the flesh and the syrup to use in other recipes – both have many of different applications, so get creative!

 - 3 cups water

 1. Slice each orange vertically into 2 halves then gently prise the peel from the flesh of each half, taking care not to tear it